Sudan’s al-Bashir defiant in face of weeks of unrest

 - Requests to bring in child brides OK'd; legal under US laws WATCH

+He was indicted in 2010 by the International Criminal Court for genocide in Darfur, where a revolt was brutally suppressed by forces loyal to the government, including militias.
+Tens of thousands died in that conflict and hundreds of thousands were displaced.

-The street protests erupted on Dec.
-19, initially sparked by price hikes and shortages but which soon shifted to calling on al-Bashir’s ouster.
-At least 40 have been killed in clashes.
+The ongoing, anti-government protests erupted on Dec.
+19, initially over price hikes and shortages but soon shifted to calling on the Islamist president to step down.
+The unrest has spread across much of Sudan, including areas north of Khartoum from which the country’s ruling establishment traditionally hails.

+At least 40 people have been killed in the clashes, according to rights groups, but the government has acknowledged only 24 deaths.
+Authorities have also detained more than 800 people since the unrest began, along with dozens of opposition leaders.

+Al-Bashir on Monday repeated his claim the unrest is the work of Sudan’s foreign enemies who use local agents for their schemes.
+“They don’t like the stability we’ve achieved,” he said.